WWPOL/Game-Deals/README.md

 - `GAME_DEALS_AUTH_TOKEN_SECRET` (String, Default: `thisisaverybadsecret`): Secret key used to sign authentication tokens.

 ## Initial Admin User
-When the server first starts a user with username `admin` and password `admin` is created.
+When the backend first starts a user with username `admin` and password `admin` is created.
 This user must reset its password on first login.
 Use this `admin` account to create new admin accounts for yourself and others.

 ## Instructions
 TBD